 I love travelling by car.
 I love the convenience aspect, the comfort aspect, and the flexibility that being in control of your journey brings.
-Just this weekend we travelled from the North West down to London, in and around London, Cambridge, and back again.
-We have a 400-mile round trip that we take every other weekend as well as those fly by the seat of your pants day trips, which can end up raking up the miles.
+Quite often we venture into Scotland and Wales as well as driving all around the country.
 You can say that we really know a thing or two about driving and definitely have learnt a thing or two about how important car safety is.

 Car safety entails a wide array of things – from the simple things like making sure you have enough screen wash to ensuring that your tyres are in tip-top shape.
 Throughout my life, I have travelled by road many times and during the early days of those solo trips in America, I made many mistakes that could have cost me points on my license or worse yet, my life.

 There are many dangers to having worn out tyres, so along with tyre specialists TyrePlus and their #tyreknowledge campaign I share with you the ones that I have personally encountered in the hopes that none of you makes the same stupid mistakes I did.

 If you’ve ever been on the road and heard that dreadful pop then you can definitely feel my pain.
 Before purchasing our Fiat 500L we used to have a small little Nissan Micra which we drove from coast to coast without much thought.
 On one occasion we were on our way to Lancashire from Cambridgeshire very early in the morning when we heard a pop.